franco-ruggeri/polito-information-systems/car_rental/car_rental.md

 Invoicing and payments proceed through the credit card.
 Damage deposits and possibly damage reimboursements are avoided, introducing by default an insurance to cover all.

+### Technology

+Assume one or more PCs per parking site office, one central server, one application for reservations, another for all the rest.

 ## Data model (Lab 1)

 ### AS IS